kveskimae/getawayplanner/README.md

 This is a text file with a list of activities:
 * Activity lengths are either in minutes or 'sprint', which denotes 15 minutes;
 * There can no gap between each activity in the morning track;
-* Provided activities need to provide exact partitions for the length of morning track;
+* Regarding previous: provided activities need to fill exactly for the lengths of different teams' morning tracks;
 * Evening tracks are partitioned as equally as possible between the teams, but some teams may have to wait for the start of the evening presentation.

 ## Configuration